TijmenSosef/Loud_Noise_IOT/README.md

 # Loud noise detection

-This project provides a simple and easy-to-use way to monitor the temperature and humidity using a Raspberry Pi and the Sense HAT add-on board.
-The project includes a VNC server so that you can remotely access the Raspberry Pi's desktop and view the temperature and humidity readings in real-time.
+This project gives a way to detect loud noises with an ESP and a sound sensor.

+WARNING:
+It does not work perfectly and there are better ways to do this.

 ## Requirements
 - ESP8266 12-E